fabacab/fetlife-faade/README.markdown

-# FetLife Alleged Abusers Database Engine (FAADE)
+# Predator Alert Tool for FetLife (formerly the FetLife Alleged Abusers Database Engine, or FAADE)

-The FetLife Alleged Abusers Database Engine, or FAADE, is a tool that alerts you of profiles on [FetLife](https://fetlife.com/) belonging to people who have reportedly violated others' consent, such as through sexual assault or rape.
+The Predator Alert Tool for FetLife, or PAT-FetLife, is a tool that alerts you of profiles on [FetLife](https://en.wikipedia.org/wiki/FetLife) belonging to people who have reportedly violated others' consent, such as through sexual assault or rape.
+It was formerly called the FetLife Alleged Abusers Database Engine (FAADE).
 This tool is a response to what is, as of this writing, [one of the most popular suggestions in the FetLife suggestion box](https://fetlife.com/improvements/429):

 > Let us name abusers.
 >